 Its first deck, the Garrard 301 Transcription Turntable, came in oil- and grease-bearing versions and was used by the BBC’s radio stations (pictured).
 The equally notable 401 followed in 1965, introducing a redesigned exterior, more powerful motor and different braking speed control and bearing.

 In 1979, Garrard was bought by Brazilian firm Gradienete and production moved to the other side of the world.
-Today, British company Loricraft has the sole license to manufacture and restore the 301 and 401.
+Today, British company SME owns the Garrard brand, and is looking to develop the brand further in the near future.

 Roksan Xerxes (1985)